mdavids/rfc/content/draft-davids-forsalereg-08.md

 ## RR type Limitations

-Adding any resource record (RR) types under the '\_for-sale' leaf, other than TXT (such as AAAA or HINFO), is unnecessary for the purposes of this document and therefore discouraged.
+Adding any resource record (RR) types under the "\_for-sale" leaf, other than TXT (such as AAAA or HINFO), is unnecessary for the purposes of this document and therefore discouraged.

 ## Wildcard Limitation